The five financial documents to take a look at after you move to Missouri or any new state.

 Plus, a Kansas City-based financial planner offers all sorts of extra perks like the best contractors to hire for projects around your new home, the best places to eat in Kansas City, and connections around town.

-Plus, a well-established Kansas City financial planner knows the big companies in town like Cerner, Sprint, and Hallmark.
-He may put you in touch with people who work at your company, and he’ll likely know the corporate benefits offered to you which affect your financial investments.
+Plus, a well-established Kansas City financial planner knows the big companies, including the federal government and private sector employers.
+He may put you in touch with people who work at your company, and he’ll likely know the corporate benefits offered to you, whether that's a Thrift Savings Plan for federal employees, 401(k) or another financial vehicle.

 Plus, if you moved to Kansas City, but are still living in temporary housing, a financial planner will help you choose the right house for your budget so you’re not house poor.